nagarjuncsrecloud/fastapi-gist-api/README.md

        # Avoid rate limiting by adding a small delay (optional)
        time.sleep(1)
   ```
-      Visit https://gist.github.com/ and check if all gists were created in your GitHub account.
+NOTE: Visit https://gist.github.com/ and check if all gists were created in your GitHub account.
 You can skip to Step-10.

 7. Created app/main.py to fetch and display GitHub gists.
 Added an automated test tests/test_main.py for the same to cover all functionalities.